 Provides access to publications from the Nature Publishing Group in different subject areas, including biotechnology, cancer, chemistry, clinical medicine, dentistry, developmental biology, drug discovery, earth sciences, evolution & ecology, genetics, immunology, materials science, medicine, microbiology, molecular cell biology, neuroscience, pharmacology, and physics.

-Provides streaming access to more than 49,000 CDs with more than 711,000 tracks, standard and rare repertoire, from over 250 classical, jazz and world music labels.
+Offers the world's largest online classical music library, with streaming access to more than 120,000 CDs of both the standard and rare repertoire in all genres.
 Includes most liner notes and the ability to create personalized playlists.